 \section{Results}

-The wing of a lightweight single engine airplane inspired by a Cessna 172 is considered.
+The wing of a lightweight single-engine airplane inspired by a Cessna 172 is considered.
 The wing consists of a NACA 2412 airfoil with a half span of $4.95\;\mathrm{m}$.
 Clamped boundary conditions are enforced at two locations at the root of the wing - one near the leading edge and one near the trailing edge - as marked in red on \cref{fig:cessnaprob}.
 As the wing at the root can be rotated by the optimization, the boundary conditions are enforced on the entire strips along the $z$ axis at the marked positions.

 A strut supporting the wing, as shown on the sketch in \cref{fig:cessnaprob}, is also considered in some cases.
-The strut is modelled by adding springs to the corresponding degrees of freedom in a volume, where the strut would be fixed to the wing.
-The fixation volume is considered to be a cube of sidelength $0.05\;\mathrm{m}$ centered behind the quarter chord position $y=2\;\mathrm{m}$.
+The strut is modeled by adding springs to the corresponding degrees of freedom in a volume, where the strut would be fixed to the wing.
+The fixation volume is a cube of side length $0.05\;\mathrm{m}$ centered behind the quarter chord position $y=2\;\mathrm{m}$.
 This volume is also depicted in \cref{fig:cessnaprob}.

-The total stiffness of the springs representing the strut, $k$, is computed from the length of the strut, $l$, its cross sectional area, $A$ and the its Young's module, $E$:
+The total stiffness of the springs representing the strut, $k$, is computed from the length of the strut, $l$, its cross sectional area, $A$ and the its Young's modulus, $E$:

 The wing is discretized using $40$ evenly spaced airfoil sections, which are each discretized into $100$ linear segments in the chordwise direction, where they follow a cosine distribution.
 The unfitted finite element mesh is a box of dimensions $1.68\times 4.96 \times 0.41\;\mathrm{m}$, discretized into $27\cdot 10^6$ hexahedral elements, with an edge length of $5\;\mathrm{mm}$.